davewalk/microscope/README.md

 ### Other Notes
 * `var` limits the scope of an object in Meteor, which sometimes won't be useful if you want to share code between client and server
+  * `mrt add spin` for a "loading" spinner template partials